Using Virtual Assistants for Customer Service Coverage

 2. How do I maintain data security?

-Restrict data access, use encrypted channels, and follow compliance frameworks like HIPAA or SOC 2.
+Restrict data access, use encrypted channels, and follow recognized security frameworks.
 Implement strict user permissions in your support software.

 3. What about quality control for a remote VA?